-Chara acter District DT Campus Standard Sign T vne RF Paseo Transition (2) Monument Signs NP NP P NP P Frederica Corridor/DT Transition District: One monument sign per lot per street frontage (no more than 2 per lot separated by at least 100 ft.) limited to a maximum of 75 sq. ft. per sign face and 6 ft. max. height.
-Downtown Campus: Two monument signs per building limited (2) Dala Ciana NP NP P NP P to a maximum of 60 sq.ft. per sign face and 6 ft. max. height.
-(3) Pole Signs NP NP (commercial and institutional uses only) NP P One pole sign per lot Maximum area = 80 sq.ft. per sign face Maximum height (measured to the top of the sign) = 15 feet Message boards may be electronic or non-electronic.
+Chara ncter District Historic Core DT Core RF Core RF Edge RF Crossing Fred.
+Corridor/ DT Transition Neighborhood DT Campus Standard (2) Monument Signs NP NP P NP P Frederica Corridor/DT Transition District: One monument sign per lot per street frontage (no more than 2 per lot separated by at least 100 ft.) limited to a maximum of 75 sq. ft. per sign face and 6 ft. max. height.
+Downtown Campus: Two monument signs per building limited to a maximum of 60 sqft. per sign face and 6 ft. max. height. • Changeable copy signs shall not be permitted with the following exceptions: o Institutional and educational uses, including churches may be permitted to have a nonflashing changeable copy sign subject to the sign area and number limitations above.
+(3) Pole Signs NP NP P (commercial and institutional uses only) NP Р One pole sign per lot Maximum area = 80 sqft. per sign face Maximum height (measured to the top of the sign) = 15 feet Message boards may be electronic or non-electronic.
 Electronic message boards shall be non-flashing.
-(4) Building Blade Signs P Р P (commercial uses only) P (commercial uses only) P (comm. uses only) One per building (commercial and mixed use buildings only) Area = 30 sq. ft. maximum per sign face.
+(4) Building Blade Signs P P P (commercial uses only) P (commercial uses only) P (comm. uses only) One per building (commercial and mixed use buildings only) Area = 30 sq. ft. maximum per sign face.
 May encroach a maximum of 6 ft. over a public sidewalk, but shall not encroach over any parking or travel lane.
 Building blade signs may be attached to the building at the corners of building or along any street facing façade above the first floor facade.
-(5) Tenant Blade Signs P P P (commercial uses only) P (commercial uses only) P (comm. uses only) One per commercial tenant space (retail, office, or restaurant use) Area = 16 sq.ft. maximum per sign face May encroach a maximum of 3 ft. over a public sidewalk, but shall not encroach over any parking or travel lane.
+(5) Tenant Blade Signs Р Р P (commercial uses only) P (commercial uses only) P (comm. uses only) One per commercial tenant space (retail, office, or restaurant use) Area = 16 sqft. maximum per sign face May encroach a maximum of 3 ft. over a public sidewalk, but shall not encroach over any parking or travel lane.
 Tenant blade signs shall be oriented perpendicular to the building façade and hung under the soffit of an arcade or under a canopy/awning or attached to the building façade immediately over the ground floor tenant space while maintaining a vertical clearance of 8 ft. from the finished sidewalk.
-(6) Marquee Signs P P NP NP Р Permitted for theatres, auditoriums, and other public gathering venues of 100 persons or more Marquee signs shall be attached to the building or located above or below a canopy only Area = 100 sq.ft. maximum Message board may be changeable copy (electronic and non-electronic).
+(6) Marquee Signs Р Р NP NP P Permitted for theatres, auditoriums, and other public gathering venues of 100 persons or more Marquee signs shall be attached to the building or located above or below a canopy only Area = 100 sqft. maximum Message board may be changeable copy (electronic and non-electronic).
 Electronic message boards shall be non-flashing.
-(7) Sandwich board signs P P P P P Permitted only for retail, service, or restaurant uses Limited to 12 sq. ft. per sign face per storefront; Sign may not exceed 5 ft. in height.
+(7) Sandwich board signs P Р Р Р P Permitted only for retail, service, or restaurant uses Limited to 12 sq. ft. per sign face per storefront; Sign may not exceed 5 ft. in height.
 A minimum of 6 ft. of sidewalk shall remain clear.
 Chalkboards may be used for daily changing of messages.
 Readerboards (electronic and non-electronic) shall be prohibited.
 Sign shall be removed every day after the business is closed.
-(8) Light Pole Banners P P P P P 10 sq. ft. per sign face.
-Limited to one per light pole All light pole banners shall be approved by the appropriate utility company prior approval by the DDA Light pole banners shall be limited to publicize community-wide events, festivals, holiday celebrations, public art, and other city sponsored events.
-(9) Directory signs P Р P Р Р Shall be allowed for all multi-tenant commercial and mixed use buildings only One directory sign per multi-tenant building limited to 12 sq. ft. in area Design of the sign shall be integral to the façade on which the sign is to be affixed.